-Established in 1932 and first operating under the name Java Imports, this family-run tea business that has passed through generations has three tea shops in Stockholm and sells a wide selection of specialty teas and accessories including its popular “Lundablandning” tea blend.
+Established in 1932 and first operating under the name Java Imports, this family-run tea business that has passed through generations has three tea shops and sells a wide selection of specialty teas and accessories including its popular “Lundablandning” tea blend.

 Ever since Testugan opened on Odengatan 75 (operating under the name Tekulan at that time), it sold classic teas from the island of Gotland off Sweden’s southeast coast.
 Today, it sells the widest range of Kränku tea in Stockholm.
 Its Guteblandning tea with flavors of anise and citrus is a famous tea blend, and was created in 1978 by a small tea shop, Kränku, in the town of Visby on Gotland.

 Sibyllans Kaffe & Tehandel

 Founded in 1916, this family-run tea shop sells an assortment of tea – from green, black, and red to herb, fruit, and oolong, alongside chocolate, biscuits and other tea accessory products.